highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

 The storage level is constrained (``eq_store_level(s_lim(z,s),h)``) to always be lower or equal to the maximum storage capacity.
 Furthermore, the storage technologies are set to be cyclical (``eq_store_end_level``), meaning that they are not necessarily empty in the first hour of the model, but that they need to end at the same level as they started.

+**Extension for electric vehicle (EV) flexibility**

+The extension for EV flexibility allows modelling EVs in the storage module by passing ``EV: "ON"`` in the config.
+EVs can be modelled with three distinct charging modes: immediate, flexible and bidirectional charging.
+The following switches in the config file adjust the EV charging behavior:

+* EV (ON/OFF) = Whether to enable (ON) or disable (OFF) modelling of EV charging through the storage module.

+* EV_scenario = Specifies which EV scenario to consider.
+The scenario defines the number of cars and their average battery storage energy capacity for each modelled region.

+* EV_flex (%) = The switch allows specifying the participation rate (as percentage) of EVs in flexible charging.

+* V2G (ON/OFF) = Whether bidirectional charging (vehicle-to-grid (V2G)) is enabled (ON) or disabled (OFF).

+* EV_pcap = EV charging power capacity.

+* EV_soc_min = Minimum EV battery state-of-charge (SOC).

+* EV_soc_max = Maximum EV battery state-of-charge (SOC).

+The Snakemake rule 'build_ev_inputs' prepares input data for the EV modelling.

 .. _reservoir-hydropower-label:

 Module for reservoir hydropower